Average Rent in Tokyo and Affordable Areas to Live – 2024 Guide

 • K: The K “kitchen,” so if you see 1K, it means that it’s a one-room studio apartment with a separate kitchen or sometimes an open kitchen layout.
 These average about 13 sqm to 25 sqm in size.

 • D: In Japanese, restate listings D is for the “dining space,” so 1DK means you have a one-room studio apartment with a dining area and a kitchen.
-Average sizes for apartments in Tokyo like these are between 25 sqm to 30 sqm.
+The average size for apartments in Tokyo like these is between 25 sqm and 30 sqm.

 • L: Well, L is for “living room,” so if you see 1LDK, you’re getting an apartment with one bedroom, a living room, a kitchen, and dining space—these range between 23 sqm and 35 sqm.